 Raphael is known as the “patron saint of travelers and ‘happy meetings’.”
 There are not many wines more fitting to drink while one travels nor to share in happy meetings than a chilled glass of rosé.
 It is a wine meant to be shared with good company and sharing in the great times that spring and summer so often bring.

 ROSATO | SICILY

 It is known that Italian rosés (read rosato) are often heavy handed and dark in color.
 This strays from that summation and brings a touch of the Côte d'Azur to Sicily.
-‘Rafael’ is a ‘classic rosato’ of really early picked Zibibbo with a dollop of direct pressed Syrah.
-The grapes were handpicked: Zibibbo in mid-August and early September for the Syrah.
+The grapes were handpicked: Zibibbo in early-September and early October for the Syrah.
 The Zibibbo was pressed and kept very cold halting fermentation in tank.
 A blanket of CO2 protected the must.
-When the Syrah came in it was quickly pressed and the juice was already pink from the limited time from vineyard to winery.
+The Syrah spent a couple of days on skins to extract a fair bit of color.
 The musts were blended together and fermentation was carried out over three weeks.

 Salmon pink.
 Spices, flowers and herbs complement red berries on the nose and in the mouth.
 At once dense and juicy, with the light red fruit flavors and floral notes carrying through on the persistent finish, which features an underbrush nuance.
 Firm acid holds it all together to make it the perfect glass of rosé.